limine-bootloader/limine/CONFIG.md

   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
 KASLR is enabled by default.

 * Chainload protocol on BIOS:
   * `DRIVE` - The 1-based BIOS drive to chainload, if omitted, assume boot drive.
   * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive (MBR).

 * Chainload protocol on UEFI:
   * `IMAGE_PATH` - URI of the EFI application to chainload.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

+* chainload_next protocol:
+  This protocol does not specify any locally assignable key.
+Will boot the next bootable drive found in the system, if there is one.

 * multiboot1 and multiboot2 protocols:
   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.
   * `MODULE_STRING` - A string to be passed to a module.

-  Note that one can define these 2 last variable multiple times to specify multiple modules.
+  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
   The entries will be matched in order.
 E.g.: the 1st module path entry will be matched to the 1st module string entry that appear, and so on.

   * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
 This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 ## URIs